 For over a year, community members of Lafayette have shared ideas for the future of the City.
 Lafayette’s new Comprehensive Plan will provide the vision and roadmap for the next 20 years, covering everything from how different parts of Lafayette may develop or redevelop, to how people will travel in the area, to planning for sustainability and the preservation of parks and open spaces.

-All of the comments provided on this Mapping Tool will contribute to the creation of the final Framework Plan for the Lafayette Comprehensive Plan.
+All of the comments that have been provided on this Mapping Tool will contribute to the creation of the final Framework Plan for the Lafayette Comprehensive Plan.

 Note: The concepts and ideas illustrated on the mapping tool are in draft form and are intended to represent general, conceptual visions of how particular areas around Lafayette may change over the next 20 years.
 These graphics do not constitute any formal proposals and they do not represent a binding set of graphics to govern future entitlements.
 Instead, these graphics are intended to represent the general vision of the community for how these areas may change in the future.
 More detailed planning and design would be necessary for particular areas that may change or develop over time.